awaitlink/vk-chat-bot/README.md

 bot.start(port);
 ```

+The bot will log some useful information, see [Logging](#logging) section for more information.

 ## Behavior-defining functions
 > Only one handler will be called for a message.
 > Handlers will be searched in this order: `on()`, `cmd()`, `regex()`.